huwanlong/docs/docs/english/zero.md

 ---
 ## Basic English

+### 10. There is / There are （地方）有...

+There are a dog and a cat under the table.
+There is a frog by the pond.
+There is a book with a pencil on the desk.
+There are always many people in the park on Sundays.
+There is a man (over) here.
+There is a woman (over) here.

+### 9. has / have... 人 / 动物有...

+I have a small family.
+I live together with my parents.
+I also have a sister.
+She is a college student, and she lives in Shanghai alone.
+She has a lot of schoolwork to do every day, so she comes home once a month.

 ### 8. It is ... 这是...

 I have a pet dog.
 It is a little poodle.
 I call it Hairy.
 I like it because it's cute.